Alfresco/acs-packaging/docs/query-accelerator.md

 6. The population of the denormalised tables might take a considerable time depending on the scale of the alfresco installation.
 The progress of the population of the table will be output to the alfresco log.

-7. TODO: How does a user know when a table is fully populated and live?

 ## Query Sets and Transaction Meta-Data Queries (TMDQ)